Discernment and Formation Programme:

-A group of like-minded seekers gather on a monthly basis over an informal meal and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
+A group of like-minded seekers gather on a monthly basis and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
 At the end of this time, if the Director of Ministry Formation and Discernment, your Parish Priest and the Bishop’s agree, they will recommend to the Archbishop that you are invited to a Ministry Discernment event.

 Following the Ministry Discernment Event, those who have been affirmed in their calling to Ordination will be invited to participate in the two year Formation Stage.
 This consists of the completion of a Bachelor of Theology through St Barnabas College and attending 5 weekend intensive training sessions per year.
 Provisional Ordinands are also complete training ‘in the field’ through a parish or chaplaincy setting and meet regularly with their Parish Priest; Examining Chaplains, a Spiritual Director; a Supervisor and the Director of Ministry Formation and Discernment.
 While this can sound onerous, it is an exciting time of learning and growing and together we endeavour to care for all potential ordinands well-being.

 At the end of the second year of Formation, the Archbishop will receive recommendations to Ordain a person to the Diaconate (a Deacon) or a Priest.
 In some circumstances, potential ordinands will require additional training prior to ordination.

 Commonly (but not always) the end of the second year of Formation, potential ordinands are ordained to the Diaconate and appointed to a ministry placement (a Parish or a Chaplaincy).
 Deacons start working in a more focussed way.
 Some deacons re ‘permanent deacon’s and enter that order permanently.
 Others will be considered for priestly ordination at the end of their deacon’s year.
 At the end of the first year, some students change parishes while others remain in their existing setting for further training.

 First Solo Appointment Support

 Ordinarily, following the second year of ministry practice, priests are appointed to their first “charge” in a parish (or sometimes a chaplaincy) situation.
 In this they will receive mentoring/supervision from an experienced clergy person.